 I. What Makes Effective Praise?

-But what does “effective praise” really mean?
+What does “effective praise” really mean?
 Compiled from extensive research on the subject, here’s the ultimate guide to delivering healthy, intrinsically motivating praise to your child.

 1. Praise Sparingly